 There is no known harm from taking additional COVID vaccines if already immunized with a different COVID vaccine.
 In addition, experience from other vaccines reveals no concerns with safety in receiving vaccines from two different manufacturers.

 If you are a student arriving from an international location and are not fully vaccinated, you may need to quarantine for 10 days upon your arrival at Princeton.
-You must complete the COVID Risk Assessment Form 3-7 business days before your arrival on campus.
-The Global and Community Health Team will advise you whether quarantine will be required.
+Email the Global and Community Health Team at email@example.com and they will advise you whether quarantine will be required.
 Required quarantine may impact your ability to attend in-person on-campus events, so you should plan your arrival time accordingly.